Build a Calendar in InDesign

 1 - Download, install, and run

-Calendar Wizard 0.9 is available on the adobe
+Calendar Wizard is available here

 After you download and unzip it, install it by putting it inside the InDesign > Presets > Scripts folder (in CS2) or inside the InDesign > Scripts > Scripts Panel folder (in CS3).